-Last year, I saw them at Costco the week before Thanksgiving for a great price, but I thought it was too early, so I passed it up.
+Last year, I saw porch pots at Costco the week before Thanksgiving for a great price, but I thought it was too early, so I passed it up.

-The week after Thanksgiving, when I went back to get one, of course they were all gone with no more coming in.
+The week after Thanksgiving, when I went back to get one, of course, they were all gone with no more coming in.

-I ended up buying one from Earl May (a local garden center) instead, and paid $50 or $60 for it, which felt a little pricey, but it was reallllly cute.
+I ended up buying one from Earl May (a local garden center) instead and paid $50 or $60 for it, which felt a little pricey, but it was reallllly cute.

 Make your own pot at a local garden center…

 To make it even more appealing, the advertisement said you could bring any of your own supplies that you wanted to use, and you’d only be charged for the soil and greenery that you selected from the nursery.
-Perfect!

 But when I arrived with some of my own materials, they gave me a clipboard with all of the items they had for sale listed, and as I used something of theirs in my pot, I just checked it off on the sheet.

 I ended up with a pot even fuller and with more variety in the greenery than the one I paid almost $60 for last year, with the same little cute birch wood snowman!
 (I got a lot of compliments on that snowman, too, because while Ted Lare had lots of cute embellishments for sale, they didn’t have anything like that!)

-This is a very economical and fun way to make a porch pot, because you can easily get 2 or 3 years out of these embellishments before they start looking worn, maybe even more if they are in a more protected area of your porch and not fully exposed to the weather.
+This is a very economical and fun way to make a porch pot because you can easily get 2 or 3 years out of these embellishments before they start looking worn, maybe even more if they are in a more protected area of your porch and not fully exposed to the weather.

 Plus, you can craft the pot to be exactly how you want it!
-When I got home, I added my own buffalo plaid bow and displayed it on a couple of tree slices left over from the centerpieces at my wedding a couple of years ago.
+When I got home, I added my own buffalo plaid bow and displayed it on a couple of tree slices leftover from the centerpieces at my wedding a couple of years ago.

 “Restyle” a less than lovely purchased porch pot…

 This year, after completing some summer projects outdoors, I had the perfect place in mind for a bigger pot of greenery right in the front of the house.

 Also last year, we put a smaller artificial lighted tree in our three-season porch, and this year we both said it would be nice to have the smell of fresh pine when we were relaxing out there, so I decided we needed not one, but two more pots.

 They lack the charm and thoughtfully-planned assembly of the more expensive pots you might find elsewhere.
-In fact, when I got a look at them after work that day, they were actually kind of sad looking.
+In fact, when I got a look at them after work that day, they were actually kind of sad-looking.